qtop/qtop/README.md

 Otherwise, for daily usage you can run

-    ./qtop -b sge -FGw ## replace sge with pbs or oar, depending on your setup (this is often picked up automagically)
+    ./qtop -b sge -FGw ## replace sge with pbs, oar, or slurm, depending on your setup (this is often picked up automagically)

 Try `--help` for all available options.